About Me

 On my journey, I have discovered that you can have passion without talent.
 The finishing time of a race doesn’t have to be only measure of my success.
 Some of us are given beautiful, gifted vehicles for our journey, and some of us are a little broken or worn.
 Some of us have a smooth path, and some of us face many obstacles along the way.

-Since my journey started, I’ve run three marathons, five half marathons, and many other races.
-Last summer, I completed my first season in triathlon.
+Since my journey started, I’ve run five marathons, thirteen half marathons, a half iron distance triathlon, and many other road races and triathlons.
 I’ve shared many of these experiences with my husband and kids which has brought us all closer.
 I’ve become part of a kind and generous community of athletes.
 I’ve reconnected with nature and seen sunrises, flowers, trees, eagles, foxes and deer that I would have otherwise missed.

 Comments on this entry are closed.